When is Algerian Revolution Day?

-The Anniversary of the Revolution Day is the national holiday of Algeria.
+The Anniversary of the Revolution Day is the national day of Algeria.

 It is celebrated on 1 November and commemorates the start of the war of independence against France.